Rust compiler: code optimizations (upd.)

 ╰───┴─────────────────────────────────────────────────────┴──────┴───────────┴──────────╯

 It affected compilation time in a significant way.
-But this is a price of compilation of optimized version of a standard library.
+But this is the price of compilation of an optimized version of a standard library.

 build-std-features

 Now let's try build-std-features option.
-What it does?
+What does it do?

 "Configure features enabled for the standard library itself when building the standard library."